patrickroyer/patrick_project_python_for_biologists/README.md

 Create a fake testing data set including the same 100 fake proteins with their plasma values and the mortality outcome (1 csv file)

-Create 5 fake patients including the same 100 fake proteins with their plasma values and the mortality outcome (5 csv files)
+Create 5 fake patients including the same 100 fake proteins with their plasma values but no mortality outcome (5 csv files)

 ### Usage:
     python create_fake_data.py training_set test_set number_of_samples